CaptainDario/ETLCDB_data_reader/README.md

 imgs, labels = reader.read_dataset_whole(include, 16)
 ```
-This will load all *roman* and *symbol* characters from the whole ETL data set using 16 processes.
+This will load all *roman* and *symbol* characters from the whole ETLCDB data set using 16 processes.

 #### **Note: filtering data set entries**